ironsquishy/stupidthoughtful-server/README.md

-# Cloud Crypto Sever
+# Stupid Server

-Server using Coinbase Pro APIs, ExpressJS, and SocketIO
+Using the buzzword NodeJS, express, and socket IO

 ## Installation

 1. Install npm packages `npm install`
-2. Run as attached `node .`
+2. Run as attached `npm start`
 3. Run as detattached using pm2 `npm run dev`.
 Have to have pm2 installed globally

-Credit to Coinbase Pro API and Data.
+Credit to myself going on 30 minutes walks.